DrSkippy/Gnacs/README.md

 The one exception to the file reading is that the custom module does not currently play nice with closed shell pipes (e.g. ``cat bigfile | ./my-new-output.py | head`` will crash with a closed pipe error).
 This will be resolved at a later date.

 Keep your branch and all of it's custom, one-off modules around as long as you need, or delete it whenever you like.
 By keeping an eye on the ``master`` branch, you can benefit from core code changes by simply cherrypicking the modules as needed.
-For example, if a new, extremely valuable functionality is added to the core ``acscsv.py`` module, you can simply...
+For example, if a new, extremely valuable functionality is added to the core ``acscsv.py`` module, you can do something like the following to get your fork up to speed...

-    git checkout master
+    $ git checkout master
-    git pull upstream remote        # DrSkippy again git checkout my-new-branch
+    $ git pull upstream remote          # get upstream change from DrSkippy again
+    $ git checkout my-new-branch
-    git checkout master acscsv/acscsv.py
+    $ git checkout master acscsv/acscsv.py  # checkout from the branch on your own fork
-    # then push everything back to GitHub
+    # ... commit & push everything back to GitHub

+The number of steps involved in that last step will depend on how your ``.gitconfig`` is set up.

 ### Contribution